-The Active Crossover Designer is an active crossover design tool distributed as spreadsheets for Microsoft Excel (version 2003 or later) and Open Office Calc (version 3.3 or later).
-The tools are free, and are designed for the serious hobbyist.
+The Active Crossover Designer is a tool for designing active and DSP loudspeaker crossovers.
+The tools are implemented as spreadsheets for Microsoft Excel (version 2003 or later) and Open Office Calc (version 3.3 or later), are free, and are designed for the serious hobbyist.
 There is a crossover design example for a 2-way loudspeaker provided as a tutorial, and a comprehensive technical manual is included.

-The ACD tools can model up to 4-way loudspeakers and can be extended to larger models (e.g. line arrays) after some customization.
+The ACD and ACD-L tools can model up to 4-way loudspeakers.
 Models are assembled from driver and system templates.
-The user can then import driver response measurements, determine acoustic offsets for precise phase determinations, and then develop crossovers comprised of any type of first and second order linear filters.
+The user can then import driver response measurements, determine acoustic offsets for precise phase determinations, and then develop crossovers comprised of any number of cascaded first and second order filters to build higher order crossovers.

-Once the crossover has been designed, it can be rapidly implemented using one of the MiniDSP digital crossover products with the advanced biquad programming feature.
-Analog transfter functions for all filters are also available in the tool if an analog active realization of the filters is desired.
+With ACD, the crossover can be implemented using one of the MiniDSP digital crossover products with the advanced biquad programming feature.
+With ACD-L the crossover is implemented in software using the linux audio program ecasound with the filters implemented as LADSPA plugins.
+ACD includes analog filter transfter functions if an analog active realization of the filters is desired.

 The conceptual approach for these tools has been to create an "open" platform using commonly available spreadsheet tools that many DIY hobbyists are familiar with.
 Because all of the calculations are done using spreadsheet formulas that are all visible and accessible, the tools are fully extensible.
 The user can change any and everything, or add on new functionality, plots, and so on.
 Some examples of useful add-ons for the CORE TOOLS are provided in the EXTENSIONS section.